cfengine/documentation/reference/components/cf-agent.markdown

 This list of regular expressions will ensure that files matching the patterns of the list are never copied from more than one source during a single run of `cf-agent`.
-This may be considered a protection against accidential overlap of copies from diverse remote sources, or as a first-come-first-served disambiguation tool for lazy-evaluation of overlapping file-copy promises.
+This may be considered a protection against accidental overlap of copies from diverse remote sources, or as a first-come-first-served disambiguation tool for lazy-evaluation of overlapping file-copy promises.